RichardChileya/my-portfolio/README.md

-# Project Name:My Portfolio Project
-# PROJECT SUMMARY
 This is project is my based on building my personal Portfolio Template following Figma Design Template.
 This project was built with HTML-CSS-JAVASCRIPT using dynamic coding based on Modal framework.
 As a template. this project with  other projects that i work on to complete my portfolio.

+# Project Name:My Portfolio Project

 ## Section 1: Header and Headline Section